kylernats/kylernats/README.md

 This summer (2025) I am doing a cyber security internship at FirstBank in Lakewood, Colorado.
 I am currently focused on learning and getting more comfortable using tools and skills necessary to succeed in cyber security including Splunk, Crowdstrike, AWS, Wireshark, Proofpoint.

 I am passionate about using AI and automation tools to make security practices more accurate and efficient.
+I love to learn and pursue projects outside of work and school.
+Reach out, I would love to connect with you!

 <!--
 **kylernats/kylernats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.